apostrophecms/apostrophe-pieces-submit-widgets/README.md

 It might not be obvious, but this module also works great for "contact us" forms.
 Just create a pieces module with appropriate schema fields and use this widget to accept the submissions.
 You can override the `beforeInsert` method to send email, if desired.

-**Note:** If forms may need to change periodically or website users need to be able to create and edit form without help from a developer, [Apostrophe Forms](https://www.npmjs.com/package/apostrophe-forms) is likely a better choice.
+**Note:** If forms may need to change periodically or website users need to be able to create and edit forms without help from a developer, [Apostrophe Forms](https://www.npmjs.com/package/apostrophe-forms) is likely a better choice.

 ## Submitting images and files